A PhD is the most internationally-recognised research qualification.

 Research training and skills

-Normally, we expect our PhD students to have completed an ESRC-accredited research training programme equivalent to the MA in Social Research provided by the School.
+Normally, we expect our PhD candidates to have completed an ESRC-accredited research training programme equivalent to the MA in Social Research provided by the School.

 The MA in Social Research, in these circumstances, often forms the first year of a 1+3 scheme of study.
 Some applicants, however, may already have substantial research experience that we can take into account.